tessarolli/TekChallenge/README.md

 ### Scalability and Resilience:

-- **Horizontal Scaling**: Utilizes Kubernetes to dynamically scale individual microservices based on resource utilization and incoming traffic.
+- **Horizontal Scaling**: Utilizes Azure Container Apps to dynamically scale individual microservices based on resource utilization and incoming traffic.

 - **Fault Tolerance**: Implements redundancy and failover mechanisms to ensure system resilience in the face of hardware failures or network issues.

-### Monitoring and Logging:

-- **Logging**: Generates logs for capturing application events, errors, and diagnostic information.
-Utilizes centralized logging solutions for aggregation and analysis.

-- **Metrics**: Collects performance metrics such as response times, throughput, and error rates to monitor the health and performance of the system.
-Utilizes tools like Prometheus and Grafana for visualization and analysis.

-### Security:

-- **JWT Tokens**: Implements secure authentication using JSON Web Tokens (JWT), ensuring that only authenticated users can access protected resources.

-- **Encryption**: Utilizes encryption mechanisms to secure sensitive data such as user passwords and authentication tokens.

-### Conclusion:

-The architecture of Tek Challenge emphasizes modularity, scalability, and maintainability, enabling the development of robust, distributed systems capable of handling complex business requirements.
-By adhering to best practices and leveraging modern technologies, Tek Challenge delivers a reliable and scalable solution for managing user authentication, user management, and product catalog management.

 ### Tests Layer
 -TODO